 Advance parole – permission to travel abroad

 DACA recipients that have a valid reason for traveling abroad can still request advance parole, or permission to travel abroad.
 A valid reason to travel abroad for a DACA recipient is an employment-based reason, a humanitarian reason, or an educational reason.
 Vacation is not a valid reason under the DACA rules.
-If the Fifth Circuit orders USCIS to discontinue DACA renewals, it will likely stop allowing the Biden administration to grant advance parole to DACA recipients.
 Find out more about advance parole on our guide and always consult with an immigration lawyer before traveling outside the United States.

 What can we do now?